whria78/modelderm/README.md

 # Authorization (API Key)
 Please register at http://bbs.modelderm.com to use the API.
-The registered email is the API key.
+Login to https://bbs.modelderm.com using Internet browser, and use the registered email as the API key.
 The API is open to the computer logged in.

 # Web-DEMO